 Eye drops and oral medicines can help ease the pain associated with allergies in the eyes.

-For more serious infections, such as optic neuritis and iritis, your doctor may give you corticosteroids.
+For more serious infections, such as optic neuritis and anterior uveitis (iritis), your doctor may give you corticosteroids.

 If the pain is severe and causes an interruption to your day-to-day life, your doctor may prescribe a pain medicine to help ease the pain until the underlying condition is treated.

 Surgery is sometimes needed to repair damage done by a foreign body or burn.
 However, this is rare.
 Individuals with glaucoma may need to have a laser treatment to improve drainage in the eye.